sarahjburton/MCB185-2022/GUMPY.md

 executable files and a `/` to directories.

 The second line adds your `Work/bin` directory to the executable path.
 Now, any script you put into `Work/bin` can be run like any other program.
-Note that this is optional.
-Also, instead of moving programs into `Work/bin` you could make aliases there that connect to the original location of the scripts.

 To protect yourself from accidentally overwriting or removing files, you might want to add interactive mode for a few commands.